FuelLabs/fuel-specs/specs/vm/instruction_set.md

 - `$rB` is a [reserved register](./main.md#semantics)
 - `$fp == 0` (in the script context)

-Register `rB` will be set to `false` if any storage slot in the requested range was already unset (default) and `true` if the slot was set.
+Register `rB` will be set to `false` if any storage slot in the requested range was already unset (default) and `true` if all the slots were set.

 ### SRW: State read word